samkwak188/AI-Face-Type-Analyzer/README.md

 Mobile version is coming soon.

-Special thanks to JoCoding조코딩 on youtube for the Idea."# AI-Face-Type-Analyzer" "# AI-Face-Type-Analyzer"
+Special thanks to JoCoding조코딩 on youtube.

+"# AI-Face-Type-Analyzer"
+"# AI-Face-Type-Analyzer"
 "# Face-Type-Analyzer---Web-Application"
 "# Face-Type-Analyzer---Web-Application"